KeyboardKitten/Welsh-Rowing-Spring-Boot/README.md

 1. Go to 'HTTPS://localhost:8080'
 2. Go to 'Login' in the navigation bar.
 3. Use the coach login credentials above - You'll see you're logged in as a coach under the name 'John Lewis' at the top of the coach dashboard.
-4. See which users have not completed morning monitoring, if you filled in Morning Monitoring data for the current date, they won't appear on the list.
+4. See which users have not completed morning monitoring, if you filled in Morning Monitoring data for the current date, they won't appear on the list - You can see the pre-created Athlete account has not filled in Morning Monitoring for today "Bob Ross".
 5. Press Athlete Morning Monitoring to a table list of all the morning monitoring enteries.
-6. Fill in the interview form, selecting an applicant from the drop down menu - You can see the pre-created Athlete account has not filled in Morning Monitoring for today "Bob Ross".
+6. Fill in the interview form, selecting an applicant from the drop down menu
 7. Complete applicant testing via 'Applicant Testing' button - You can see your Athlete created in the signup process.
 8. Approve or decline the newly created user in the applicant test from 'Visit all Applicants', this process can take a while, go back and enter the page again.